Database schema reference¶

 |

-All index and metadata values |
+Index and metadata values (lightweight after extraction) |

 |